Don’t spend a fortune keeping yourself fed: These money saving tips for the food shop, and eating in general, mean more cash in the bank!

 Bulk buying food is a brilliant money saving tactic, especially with common ingredients such as tinned tomatoes or pasta, which last pretty much forever.

-When shopping be sure to make the most of supermarket reductions to get the best bargains and eat for pennies!
+When shopping be sure to make the most of Money Saving Supermarket Reduction Times to get the best bargains and eat for pennies!

 But watch out for supermarket tricks